-It’s impossible to say with certainty what the “normal” lake level – better known as lake elevation – is this time of year.
-I searched for data that could tell the story and discovered that assigning a number may not have been so important in the past.
-I haven’t been able to find anyone who actively monitors the level of Hayden Lake today, nor any historical data.
+I want to be able to say with certainty what the “normal” lake level – also known as lake elevation – is this time of year.
+I searched for data that could tell the story, starting at the Hayden Lake Marina.
+That’s where the gauge is – or was until it disappeared last spring!

 At the Hayden Lake Marina, a gauge once stood beside one of the docks.
 The post on which it was mounted rotted away and fell into the water.
 A new piling has been identified and a marker for the Ordinary High-Water Mark (OHWM) installed.
 But, alas, no scale is in place.
 More-importantly, while the old gauge made spur-of-the-moment checking a breeze, there is no historical data associated with it.

 I then worked through every state and county agency that might have an interest, the University of Idaho, the City, and the Country Club.
 No historical data exists within reach at those sources.
 Finally, in my second call to IDWR, I hit water“I hit water!” – to strike it rich, hit pay dirt, strike oil – because water is liquid gold..
 Daniel Sturgis, the Hydrogeologist in DWR’s Northern Region, took an interest in my little investigation and, in the course of our conversation, gave me insight into the USGS’s National Water Information System that archives Hayden Lake data spanning from 1920 through 2018.

 While searching for and analyzing the numbers, I decided to fill in for the missing USGS data collector.
 I measured the lake elevation myself, from the new marker at the Hayden Lake Marina: